-With regard to MCE's sales forecast, which is addressed in Chapter 6, Load Forecast and Resource Plan, MCE assumes that total retail sales will increase to approximately 1,700 GWh following full roll-out, which includes planned expansion to the City of San Pablo.
-The following tables have also been updated to reflect the impacts of planned expansion to the City of San Pablo.
+With regard to MCE's sales forecast, which is addressed in Chapter 6, Load Forecast and Resource Plan, MCE assumes that total annual retail sales will increase to approximately 5,600 GWh following Phase 10 expansion.
+The following tables have been updated to reflect the impacts of planned expansion to MCE's new membership.